feargalr/Daedalus/README.md

    - Quality filtering and adapter trimming using **fastp**.

 3. **Host read removal**
-   - Removal of human reads using **nohuman** with a user-supplied database.
+   - Removal of human reads using **nohuman**.
+Please see the [nohuman GitHub repository](https://github.com/mbhall88/nohuman) for the most up-to-date recommendations on which database to use.
 4. **Metagenomic assembly**
    - Assembly of filtered reads using **MetaSPAdes**.